damianhakert/damianhakert.github.io/source/_posts/2016-03-04-remote-working-gitlab.md

 I kept on thinking that if this had happened in an office, he might be on the other side of the building, struggling and I wouldn't know.
+The lack of physical proximity has the potential to bring us closer, as long as we are sharing what we're experiencing.
 While it took some bravery for him to share that, I love that he did.

 I know that in a way, being remote is a challenge.